What Is It?

 What if I’m just not sure?

 All righty then, start with Size Small, and see how [do] you like it.
 If you want more, more, more, we can arrange that.
-You can buy more Smalls, or a larger size, or make a custom combo by tacking on some things from the “What else can I get?” section below.
+You can buy more Smalls, or a larger size, or make a custom combo by tacking on some things from the “What else can I get?” section below, or whatever other ideas you may have.

 What else can I get?

 After you’ve had a chance to review the report, or if you just want to really customize it, we can discuss whether you want some additional services, for additional prices we will discuss.
-Mainly:
+For some ideas:

 I can break down more chunks into features.